SitecorePowerShell/Book/contributor-guide.md

 ```
 .
 C:\inetpub\wwwroot\Console\Setup-Module.ps1
 ```
-10. Navigate to http://console/sitecore/login and verify that SPE works as expected.
+10. Navigate to each of your installation urls and verify that SPE works as expected.